Prof. Yuting Zhang regularly enhances cybersecurity curriculum to maintain cutting edge

 PhD, Boston University; MS, BS, University of Science and Technology Beijing

 As the faculty coordinator of our security program, I am interested in various areas of cybersecurity, particular mobile security and security education.
 In the past, I mainly focused on resource management in soft real-time systems, virtual machine systems, and internet end-systems, though my interests encompass all areas of computer systems.

 Please tell us about your work.
 Can you share any current research or recent publications?

-My second project is rooted in Android application security analysis and malware detection.
+The second project is rooted in Android application security analysis and malware detection.
 For that, we proposed and developed a security analysis framework that documents a wide range of vulnerability metrics to then provide a unified and quantifiable method to evaluate the security threats in Android applications.
-We built and integrated a number of tools into this framework to automatically extract and analyze the security threats of Android apps from different sources.
-We are currently developing a web-based analysis tool to facilitate easier use of the functionality and help share of our analysis results.
-This tool allows the user to upload a single application and obtain its analyzed results.
-The user can also search applications from our database based on the keyword, and get those analysis results.
-The tool is also available on our website, although it is still under active development.
+We built and integrated a number of tools into this framework to automatically extract and analyze the security threats to Android apps from different sources.
+We are currently developing a web-based analysis tool to facilitate easier use of the functionality and help share our results.
+This tool allows the user to upload a single application and obtain its analysis.
+The user can also search applications from our database based on the keyword.

 How does the subject you work in apply in practice?
 What is its application?

 All my projects are designed to be very practical.
 Our objective is not simply to solve problems in theory or in lab settings, but to develop tools that can be of use in the real world.